a-sumo/lattice/README.md

 1. **Initialization**:
    - Initialize a 2D automaton grid.
-   - Seed the automaton with a pulse of data.
+   - Seed the automaton with a pulse pattern.

 2. **Main Loop**:
    - In parallel: